capaj/faktorio/roadmap.md

 - add ability to export XMLs for DPH and Kontrolni hlaseni, support monthly and quarterly cadence
 - add feature to import expense invoices by OCRing them with google gemini 2.0
 - DPH priznani at the end of the year
-- automated DPH and Kontrolni hlaseni submission to ADIS every month/quarter for you with automated pupeteer script
+- automated DPH and Kontrolni hlaseni submission to ADIS every month/quarter for you with automated puppeteer script
 - integrate with Fio bank API to be able to mark invoices as paid when you receive money
 - ability to import contact and invoice data from fakturoid
 - dovolit oznacit faktury jako zaplacenou